 And why were they keeping their affair a secret?
 How long had it been going on?
 Obviously, not while her mother was alive.
 No one would cheat on Lillian.

-Elizabeth jolted at Megan’s vibrant voice.
-“So, he’s leaving her?”
+Elizabeth had been so lost in her thoughts that she jolted at Megan’s vibrant voice.
+“So, he’s really leaving her?”

-“Yes, seems Chloe is ready to get her claws into him.”
+“Yes, it seems Chloe is ready to get her claws into him.”

 There was that name again.
 Who was Chloe?

 “So, what do we do?
 How do we get our hands on the trust?”
 Megan’s question, one after the other in rapid succession, filled in a few more blanks.